HackManiac/Ruhestein/README.md

 - hooks and helpers for all basis game mechanics (Battlecry, Charge, Choose One, Combo, Deathrattle, Divine Shield, Enrage, Freeze, Overload, Secret, Silence, Spell Power, Stealth, Summon, Taunt, Transform, Windfury)
 - all nine hero powers
-- all cards of the nine basic decks
+- all 84 cards of Basic set
 - some other cards that were needed for simulated games

 ## Architecture

-The source is currently grouped into four areas:
+The source is currently grouped into five areas:

 ### Common

 Source: `src/ruhestein/common/...`
 Tests: `test/spec/ruhestein-test/common/...`

 Contains functionality that is shared between multiple parts of the library.